 A career goal helps prospective learners envision the view from the top, so they can see that the climb is worth it and discover the best trail to reach the summit.
 To make this happen, enrollment teams, career counselors, and academic advisors all have an essential role to play as trusted, knowledgeable guides for incoming students.
 And strategic use of labor market data can help to scale their efforts, helping you reach more learners at earlier stages of the enrollment funnel.

-If you’d like to learn how Emsi data can help your institution implement any or all of the five strategies outlined above, please reach out!
-We’d love to hear about your work and help you find the right resources to educate and enroll more learners in 2021.
+If you’d like to learn how Lightcast data can help your institution implement any or all of the five strategies outlined above, please reach out!
+We’d love to hear about your work and help you find the right resources to educate and enroll more students.